• Skip to primary navigation

 Living in Northern Italy has given me a deep appreciation for authentic risotto made right.
 Whether served in restaurants or home kitchens, proper risotto varies in consistency - sometimes flowing like molten lava, other times maintaining a creamy yet structured texture - all styles are genuinely authentic.

-In other words, it's very customizable as you can see by the below photos of local Italian risotto (in order of creamiest to least creamy).
+In other words, it's very customizable, as you can see by the photos below of local Italian risotto (in order of creamiest to least creamy).

-This easy crab risotto recipe transforms sweet lump crabmeat into an elegant Italian comfort dish, perfect for celebrating the Lenten season leading up to Easter when crabs are at their peak freshness and flavor.
+This easy crab risotto recipe transforms sweet lump crabmeat into an elegant Italian comfort dish, perfect for celebrating the Lenten season leading up to Easter, when crabs are at their peak freshness and flavor.

 Jump to: